 - Kidney or liver conditions: These may affect how your body processes the medication.

 Side effects in older men are typically mild and include headaches, flushing, or indigestion.
 You can learn more in our guide to Kamagra’s usage and potential side effects.
 Serious side effects are rare but can occur—especially if mixed with incompatible medications.
 That’s why checking with your GP is important, particularly if you’re on regular medications or have chronic health conditions.
+Regular health check-ups can ensure ongoing safety while using ED treatments.

 Note: Always consult a healthcare professional before starting Kamagra or any ED medication.